ztachip/ztachip/Documentation/tensor_programmer_guide.md

    > $coef_pcore <= $coef_ddr[jj];
 ```

-## 5. Tensor data memory transfer instructions
+## Tensor data memory transfer instructions

-MCORE program emits these instructions to TensorEngine.
+tensor program emits these instructions to TensorEngine.

-They are inserted to MCORE C-programs with special syntax line begins with '>'
+They are inserted to tensor C-programs with special syntax line begins with '>'

 These instructions move data from one memory space to another.